START YOUR PROJECT

 describe the image

-Static Pole, is a single, free-standing pole that creates a shield to protect all of the equipment inside a substation from lightning.
+A Static Pole, is a single, free-standing pole that creates a shield to protect all of the equipment inside a substation from lightning.
 Static poles may or may not have overhead shield wires attached to enhance protection.
 It depends on the size of the substation as to how many static poles are needed.

-NOTE: Tapered tubular design is typically efficient and economical in dead-end andstatic pole situations when compared to AISC standard shape structures.
+NOTE: Tapered tubular design is typically efficient and economical in dead-end and static pole situations when compared to AISC standard shape structures.

 describe the image